Milove: History

-After the construction of the Voronezh-Rostov railroad was completed in 1872, the khutir of Milove near Chertkovo station.
-It was a small settlement in the Markovka Volost of the Starobelsky Uyezd of the Kharkov Governorate of the Russian Empire.

-In January 1918 the Soviet rule was established there.

-It has had the status of an urban-type settlement since 1938.

-During World War II it was under German occupation from July 1942 to January 16, 1943 and was an entrenched stronghold.
-Later, it was a Soviet stronghold during the Battle of Kursk.

-During the hostilities and the German occupation of Milove, 56.6 million rubles worth of damage was caused, the buildings of the collective farm and the MTS, the mill, the House of Culture, the library, the school, the nursery, the printing house and half of the houses were completely destroyed and burned down.
-Subsequently, its reconstruction began.
+After the construction of the Voronezh–Rostov railroad was completed in 1872, the khutir of Milove emerged near Chertkovo station as a small settlement in the Markovka Volost of the Starobelsky Uyezd in the Kharkov Governorate of the Russian Empire.
+Soviet rule was established there in January 1918, and in 1938 the settlement received the status of an urban-type settlement.
+During World War II, Milove was occupied by German forces from July 1942 to January 16, 1943, serving as an entrenched stronghold, and later became a Soviet stronghold during the Battle of Kursk.
+The hostilities and the German occupation caused 56.6 million rubles in damage, with the buildings of the collective farm and the MTS, the mill, the House of Culture, the library, the school, the nursery, the printing house, and half of all houses completely destroyed or burned down, after which reconstruction began.

 In 1948, a tree nursery was established on the outskirts of the settlement.

-In 1953, there was an butter factory, a secondary school, a House of Culture and a library there.

-In January 1959 the population was 4592 people: 1964 men and 2628 women.

-In 1964, the Starobilsk Veterinary College was transferred to Milove.

-In 1972, to honor the liberation from Nazi occupation, a museum of the history of the liberation of the settlement from fascist invaders was opened there and the monument "Ukraine to the Liberators" was installed.

-In 1973 there was a butter factory, veterinary college, historical and museum of local history there.
+By 1953, Milove had a butter factory, a secondary school, a House of Culture, and a library, and in January 1959 its population reached 4,592 people (1,964 men and 2,628 women).
+The Starobilsk Veterinary College was transferred to Milove in 1964.
+In 1972, to commemorate its liberation from Nazi occupation, a museum dedicated to this history was opened, and the monument "Ukraine to the Liberators" was installed.
+By 1973, the settlement hosted a butter factory, the veterinary college, and both a historical and a local history museum.

-In 1980 the population was 5.5 thousand people, there were a pilot plant of vegetable fats and proteins, a rayon agricultural machinery, a consumer services combine, two secondary schools, a music school, a sports school, a hospital, a House of Culture, two libraries and a museum of geology.

-In January 1989 the population was 5921 people: 2700 men and 3221 women.
+In 1980, with a population of 5.5 thousand people, Milove had a pilot plant producing vegetable fats and proteins, a rayon agricultural machinery enterprise, a consumer services combine, two secondary schools, a music school, a sports school, a hospital, a House of Culture, two libraries, and a museum of geology.
+In January 1989, the population reached 5,921 people (2,700 men and 3,221 women).